yildiztugba/word-list/.github/PULL_REQUEST_TEMPLATE/code-review.md

 - [ ] helpful variable names are used
 - [ ] all comments are clear and help to understand the code
 - [ ] there is no unused code in comments
+- [ ] all file names are helpful and match their exports

 <details>
 <summary>src/data.js</summary>